 A test plan helps you and your peers get on the same page.
 It serves as a framework and a guide to ensure your testing project is successful and helps you control risk.
-The very act of writing helps us think through things in ways we might not think about normally.
-The value of writing your plan alone is tremendous.
+The very act of writing helps us think through things in ways we might not consider normally.
+The value alone of writing a test plan is tremendous.

 These documents serve as a means of communication across the software team.
-They can also help track changes to the testing project overall.
-As changes to the test plan are made (items to be tested, resources involved, schedule, etc) the test plan document should be updated to reflect those decisions.
+They can also help track changes to the overall testing project.
+As changes to the test plan are made (items to be tested, resources involved, schedule, etc) the test plan document should be updated to reflect the new decisions.

 There’s no set way of creating a test plan, but there are common suggestions on what to include.